sahilbhola14/FinUQ/README.md

 ## Overview

-Modern computer hardware increasingly supports **low- and mixed-precision arithmetic** to improve computational efficiency.
+Modern computer hardware increasingly supports low- and mixed-precision arithmetic to improve computational efficiency.
-While these approaches offer substantial performance benefits, they introduce **rounding errors** that can significantly impact the reliability of numerical simulations and predictive models.
+While these approaches offer substantial performance benefits, the introduce significant rounding erros that can significantly impact the reliability of numerical simulations and predictive models.
-This project develops a **variance-informed probabilistic framework** for quantifying computational uncertainty arising from finite-precision arithmetic.
+This project develops a variance-informed probabilistic rounding error analysis for quantifying the uncertainty due to finite-precision arithmetic.
-The framework complements traditional uncertainty sources, such as **sampling uncertainty, parametric uncertainty, and numerical discretization error, to enable reliable and efficient predictive modeling.
+The framework complements traditional sources of uncertainties and numerical errors, such as sampling uncertainty, parameteric uncertainty, and numerical discretization error, to enalbe reliable and efficient predictive modeling.

 ---